Carpet Burweed

 ID Characteristics

-Flowers: Are inconspicuous and small.
-They are yellow-green and disk-like.
+Flowers: Are inconspicuous, small, yellow-green and disk-like.
 Their greenish flower heads grow in the basal rosette of the leaves.

 Stems: Are hairy.
 Rosettes are 3 – 5 cm wide and 7 cm tall, with stems arranged in a sprawling pattern.
 Each plant has up to 10 stems growing from its base.

-Leaves: Are alternate, slightly hairy, and feathery in shape.
-The leaves are also described as carrot or fern-like.
+Leaves: Are alternate, slightly hairy, and feathery, similar to carrot or fern leaves.

-Seeds: Are ovate and flattened with a thick spine.
-Individual seeds are 2.5 – 3.5 mm long, and are grouped (up to 10) in sunflower-like seed heads.
+Fruits: Are ovate and flattened, with a thick spine.
+Individual seeds are small (2.5 – 3.5 mm long) and shaped like a horn.
+They form groups of up to 10 sunflower-like seed heads.

 Similar Species